 An applicant whose TOEFL (iBT) score is below 92; TOEFL (PBT) score is below 580; or IELTS score is below 7 must take an English assessment test upon arrival.
 Depending on the result, an applicant may need to register for recommended English as a Second Language (ESL) courses in the first semester of enrollment.

-All BME PhD students will hold teaching assistantships (TA) at least once during their graduate degree.
-International students whose native language is not English must take the SPEAK test during their first semester on campus, unless they have achieved a score greater than 26 on the speaking section of the iBT TOEFL (8.0 for the IELTS).
-Any recommended ESL coursework must be completed during the first year.
+All Biomedical Engineering PhD students will participate in teaching during their graduate degree.
+International students whose native language is not English must take the SPEAK test during their first semester on campus, unless they have achieved a score 26 or greater on the speaking section of the iBT TOEFL (8.0 for the IELTS).
+Any recommended English as a Second Language (ESL) coursework must be completed during the first year.

 Three Letters of Recommendation